RemarkableAlly/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-3-puts.c | a function that prints a string, followed by a new line, to stdout 4-print_rev.c | a function that prints a string, in reverse 5-rev_string.c | a function that reverses a string
+3-puts.c | a function that prints a string, followed by a new line, to stdout 4-print_rev.c | a function that prints a string, in reverse 5-rev_string.c | a function that reverses a string 6-puts2.c | a function that prints every other character of a string, starting with the first character